-Because October is National Cybersecurity Month, this is a good time to brush up on cyber precautions, whether you’re new to the online community or you’ve been surfing and working online for years.
+Because October is National Cybersecurity Month, this is a good time to bone up on cyber precautions, whether you’re new to the online community or you’ve been surfing and working online for years.

 The U.S. Department of Homeland Security, for example, suggests approaching computers and the Internet in the same way we urge children to approach the real world.